Samfundet/Samfundet4/docs/common-errors.md

 Cannot connect to the Docker daemon at ../../.../default/docker.sock.
 Is the docker daemon running?
 ```
 ### Fix:
-Make sure docker desktop is running (Windows) or run `colima start`on Mac.
+Make sure docker desktop is running (Windows) or run `colima start` (or start Docker Desktop) on Mac.